meijun/calabash/README.md

 ### Randomized Algorithms

 Randomly generate some choices and find the maximum total power of them.
-This method has been implemented in [calabash.py](calabash.py)
+This method has been implemented in [calabash.py](calabash.py).

 ### Greedy Algorithms

-Similar to [Prim's algorithm](https://en.wikipedia.org/wiki/Prim's_algorithm), start from 0 and greedily choose the maximum avaiable edges.
+Similar to [Prim's algorithm](https://en.wikipedia.org/wiki/Prim's_algorithm), start from 0 and greedily choose the maximum available edges.

 ### Local Search